kirichenko-o/md5-file-hasher/README.md

 * [Celery](https://celeryproject.org/): an asynchronous task queue or job queue which is based on distributed message passing.
 * [RabbitMQ](https://www.rabbitmq.com/): a message broker used to route messages between API and the workers from Celery.
 * [Redis](https://redis.io/): a database to store results and process status from the tasks.
-* [PostgreSQL](https://www.postgresql.org/): an object-relational database to store computed md5 hesh.
+* [PostgreSQL](https://www.postgresql.org/): an object-relational database to store computed MD5 hash.
 * [SqlAlchemy](https://www.sqlalchemy.org/): an object-relational mapper for Python.
 * [Alembic](https://alembic.sqlalchemy.org/): a database migrations tool for SQLAlchemy.